Softtorch operators¤

 dimis specified: Namedtuple containing two fields:values: Tensor of shape (..., {1}, ...) representing the soft maximum ofxalong the specified dim.indices: SoftIndex of shape (..., {1}, ..., [n]) (positive Tensor which sums to 1 over the last dimension).
 Represents the soft indices of the maximum values.

-softtorch.argmin(x: torch.Tensor, dim: int | None = None, keepdim: bool = False, softness: float = 1.0, mode: Literal['hard', 'entropic', 'euclidean'] = 'entropic') -> torch.Tensor
+softtorch.argmin(x: torch.Tensor, dim: int | None = None, keepdim: bool = False, softness: float = 0.1, mode: Literal['hard', 'smooth', 'c0', 'c1', 'c2'] = 'smooth', method: Literal['ot', 'softsort', 'neuralsort', 'sorting_network'] = 'softsort', standardize: bool = True, ot_kwargs: dict | None = None) -> torch.Tensor

 ¤

-Performs a soft version of torch.argmin
+Performs a soft version of torch.argmin of x along the specified dim.

-Implemented as softtorch.argmax on -x, see respective documentation for
+Implemented as softtorch.argmax on -x, see respective documentation for details.

-softtorch.min(x: torch.Tensor, dim: int | None = None, softness: float = 1.0, mode: Literal['hard', 'entropic', 'euclidean'] = 'entropic', keepdim: bool = False) -> torch.Tensor | torch.return_types.min[torch.Tensor, torch.Tensor]
+softtorch.min(x: torch.Tensor, dim: int | None = None, keepdim: bool = False, softness: float = 0.1, mode: Literal['hard', 'smooth', 'c0', 'c1', 'c2'] = 'smooth', method: Literal['ot', 'softsort', 'neuralsort', 'fast_soft_sort', 'smooth_sort', 'sorting_network'] = 'softsort', standardize: bool = True, ot_kwargs: dict | None = None, gated_grad: bool = True) -> torch.Tensor | torch.return_types.min[torch.Tensor, torch.Tensor]

 ¤

-Performs a soft version of torch.min
+Performs a soft version of torch.min of x along the specified dim.

-softtorch.median(x: torch.Tensor, dim: int | None = None, keepdim: bool = False, softness: float = 1.0, mode: Literal['hard', 'entropic', 'euclidean'] = 'entropic', fast: bool = True, max_iter: int = 1000) -> torch.Tensor | torch.return_types.median[torch.Tensor, torch.Tensor]
+softtorch.argquantile(x: torch.Tensor, q: torch.Tensor | float, dim: int | None = None, keepdim: bool = False, softness: float = 0.1, mode: Literal['hard', 'smooth', 'c0', 'c1', 'c2'] = 'smooth', method: Literal['ot', 'softsort', 'neuralsort', 'sorting_network'] = 'neuralsort', interpolation: Literal['linear', 'lower', 'higher', 'nearest', 'midpoint'] = 'linear', standardize: bool = True, ot_kwargs: dict | None = None) -> torch.Tensor

 ¤

-Performs a soft version of torch.median
+Performs a soft version of torch.quantile

 of x along the specified dim.